What Is Delayed Ejaculation?

-Reaching climax, coming, having an orgasm, however you put it, is actually quite a vulnerable thing.
-You have to trust your partner and feel safe to be able to do that.
+Reaching climax, coming, ejaculation, or having an orgasm, however you put it, really makes you vulnerable and emotionally open.
+For you, that might not feel safe.
+Certainly, most men would have to their partner and feel safe to be able to do that.

-And I know that a lot of guys at this point are probably thinking there's no point trying to cure delayed ejaculation because (a) "none of those things apply to me" or (b) "some of those things apply to me but I just don't want to deal with them".
+And I know that a lot of guys at this point are probably thinking there's no point trying to cure problems with slow or non-existent ejaculation because they think either "none of those things apply to me" or "some of those things apply to me but I just don't want to deal with them".

 Well, here's the good news!

-You actually may not have to deal with any of those things to cure delayed ejaculation.
+You actually may not have to deal with any of those things to cure DE.
 Think of it this way: in curing all sexual dysfunctions there are two ways to go.

-The first is to delve into the deep, dark origins (which may not even be that deep or dark when you start digging), using the kind of process you'd have in therapy or counseling.
+The first is to delve into the deep, dark origins down in the depths of your subconscious mind (which may not even be that deep or dark when you start digging), using the kind of process you'd have in therapy or counseling.

 Then you work out what's causing the problem and do some work to put that right.